Feasibility & Scoping Studies

 However, due to the exit of Busy Blue Bus, Esperance lacks a shoreside coach service, which has restricted sector recovery.
 For the vessels that have arrived, coaches have been relocated from Albany or further field at great cost to Tourism WA.
 The costs, challenges and risks associated with relocation have directly resulted in hesitancy from cruise operators to resume Esperance experiences.

-The study is still currently underway, but has already identified the economic implications of cruise sector recovery and broader town charter operations, as well as capital requirements for coach service operations.
-Various options have been investigated through a weighted criteria assessment and priority matrix approach, based on both qualitative and quantitative factors.
-Conclusions have been drawn and recommendations made, with the final draft now under development following Tourism WA review.
+The study identified the economic implications of cruise sector recovery and broader town charter operations, as well as capital requirements for coach service operations.
+Various options were investigated through a weighted criteria assessment and priority matrix approach, based on both qualitative and quantitative factors.
+Conclusions were drawn, recommendations made, and an action plan defined.

 The aim of this scoping study was to investigate the feasibility for Advance Housing, a not-for-profit housing provider, to establish a new modular home building operation in Albany, WA.
 The study investigates the indicative costs and benefits of doing so, first to determine the viability of establishing any such operation at all, and if so, determining the best options for development.